PLATINUM2025

 Mission

-Mission Statement: Unlocking the abundance of life for tomorrow’s leaders.
-Vision Statement: We will provide a positive, pivotal education experience for the children in Kansas City who most need it.
-Learning Club helps high-risk children realize their awesome potential through after-school and summer one-on-one tutoring and mentoring.
+Learning Club provides a positive, pivotal education experience for the children in Kansas City who need it most.
+Learning Club helps high-risk children realize their potential through in-school, after-school, and summer one-on-one tutoring and mentoring.
 We instill a love for learning through enrichment activities which develop academic, social and leadership skills.
-We create an environment in our classroom and in our neighborhood where it is easier for kids to be good, to dream, and to succeed.

 Ruling year info